barbarer/py4e-int/_sources/12-network/12-parsinghtmlandscrapingtheweb.rst

 Google also uses the frequency of links from pages it finds to a particular page as one measure of how "important" a page is and how high the page should appear in its search results.

+.. mchoice:: htmlParse
+      :practice: T
+      :answer_a: HTML parsing
+      :answer_b: Crawling
+      :answer_c: Search engine
+      :answer_d: Web scraping
+      :correct: d
+      :feedback_a: HTML parsing is breaking down scraped data into smaller bits specifically for data mining.
+      :feedback_b: Crawling involves going through different websites and inspecting them, before scraping or parsing.
+      :feedback_c: Search engines crawl the world wide web and scrape pages.
+      :feedback_d: Correct, Scraping involves copying data from the web into a specific storage location.

+      _____________ is when we write a
+      program that pretends to be a web browser and retrieves pages, then examines the data in those pages looking for patterns.